FarnamAdelkhani/DSP_with_MATLAB/DSP__Spectral-Analysis/README.md

-# Digital-Signal-Processing----Spectral-Analysis
+### DSP with MATLAB - Spectral-Analysis
-The goal of this investigation is to develop a system to decode DTMF tones.
+The goal is to develop a system for decoding DTMF tones.